 Arthritis footcare and shoes

-Several types of arthritis can affect the joints in the feet causing pain, including osteoarthritis and rheumatoid arthritis.
+Several types of arthritis can affect the joints in the feet causing pain, including osteoarthritis, gout and rheumatoid arthritis.

 Getting the right shoes that are comfy and supportive can lead to less pain, and will help protect the joints, and may even be seen as part of your arthritis treatment.

 Here are some shoe tips:

 - When choosing shoes, if you have arthritis, comfort trumps fashion.

 - Remember, your shoe size or shape may change with age, so make sure you get your feet professionally measured rather than assuming you are the same size and fit you were in your teens.